WICG/webpackage/README.md

 ### Use Case: Signed package, 2 origins

-Lets add signing to example mentioned above where a page used cross-origin JS library, hosted on https://ajax.googleapis.com.
-Since this package includes resources fmor 2 origins, this means there are 2 packages, one of them nested.
-Both of them should be signed by their respective publisher, since for the main page to be validated as secure (green lock, origin access) all resources that conprise it must be signed/validated - equivalent of them being loaded via HTTPS.
+Lets add signing to the example mentioned above where a page uses a cross-origin JS library, hosted on https://ajax.googleapis.com.
+Since this package includes resources from 2 origins, this means there are 2 packages, one of them nested.
+Both of them should be signed by their respective publisher, since for the main page to be validated as secure (green lock, origin access) all resources that comprise it must be signed/validated - equivalent of them being loaded via HTTPS.

 Important notes: